sysflowdev/coding-standards/html.md

 For readability, add blank lines to separate large or logical code blocks.

-For readability, add four spaces of indentation.
-Do not use the tab key.
+For readability, add four spaces (soft tabs) of indentation.
+Do not use the tab character (hard tabs).

 Do not use unnecessary blank lines and indentation.
 It is not necessary to indent every element: